 \begin{statement} The probability, that the state $z(t_i)$ will develop \emph{in the future} to a state $z(t_{i+1})$ of larger entropy, is larger than the probability for a development into a state of smaller entropy. \end{statement}

-\begin{statement} The probability, that the state $z(t_i)$ has developed from the \emph{past} from a state $z(t_{i-1})$ of larger entropy, is larger than the probability of a development from a state of smaller entropy. \end{statement}
+\begin{statement} The probability, that the state $z(t_i)$ has developed in the \emph{past} from a state $z(t_{i-1})$ of larger entropy, is larger than the probability of a development from a state of smaller entropy. \end{statement}

-\begin{consequence} The likely increase of entropy in the future state development $z(t_i)\mapsto z(t_{i+1})$ does not imply a likely decrease for the (fictitious) past development $z(t_i)\mapsto z(t_{i-1})$, but also a likely increase. \end{consequence}
+\begin{consequence} The likely increase of entropy in the future state-development $z(t_i)\mapsto z(t_{i+1})$ does not imply a likely decrease for the (fictitious) past development $z(t_i)\mapsto z(t_{i-1})$, but rather also a likely increase. \end{consequence}

 \begin{consequence} The most likely development $z(t_{i-1})\mapsto z(t_i)$ is that of decreasing entropy.
-Somewhat ironically one may say, that it is more likely for the state $z(t_i)$ to come about through the improbable development from a more probable state $z(t_{i-1})$, than through the probable development from an improbable state. \end{consequence}
+Somewhat ironically, one may say that it is more likely for the state $z(t_i)$ to come about through the improbable development from a more probable state $z(t_{i-1})$ than through the probable development from an improbable state. \end{consequence}

 To properly understand the last consequence, recall that our \textbf{condition} is placed on $z(t_i)$, that is at time $t_i$.
 For $z(t_i)\mapsto z(t_{i+1})$ this means a \emph{retarded} or \emph{initial} condition, for $z(t_{i-1})\mapsto z(t_i)$, however, an \emph{advanced} or \emph{final} condition.
 It is this change of condition which makes this behaviour of entropy possible.